wgseligman/GramsSim/util/README.md

    - For the file whose contents will be included:

-      - In the program-options sections you want to include, add an `xml:id` attribute with the id you supplied as the value of the `element` attribute in the main file, e.g.,
+      - In the program-options section you want to include, add an `xml:id` attribute with the id you supplied as the value of the `element` attribute in the main file, e.g.,

           `<gramssky xml:id="gramssky">`